emmanuel-marty/salvador/README.md

 The output is fully compatible with the [ZX0](https://github.com/einar-saukas/ZX0) compressor by Einar Saukas.

+Check out [Dali](https://csdb.dk/release/?id=213694&show=summary) by Bitbreaker, that uses Salvador to compress for the C64, including self, in-place decompression and proper handling of load-addresses.
+The tool is part of the [Bitfire](https://github.com/bboxy/bitfire) C64 loading system.

 Included 8-bit decompression code:

  * [8088](https://github.com/emmanuel-marty/salvador/tree/main/asm/8088) by Emmanuel Marty.